 Western New England University students enjoy a beautiful 215-acre campus in a residential section of Springfield, Massachusetts.
 These pastoral surroundings provide a pristine learning environment.
 The campus is also home to University’s Colleges of Arts and Sciences, Business, Engineering, and Pharmacy.
 The University enrolls 3,800 undergraduate, graduate, and law students who study on campus every day.

 The Blake Law Center

-Completed in the summer of 2008, a $5.5 million renovation and expansion to the Blake Law Center has transformed the way students learn at the School of Law.
+Completed in 2008, a $5.5 million renovation and expansion to the Blake Law Center has transformed the way students learn at the School of Law.
 The new 10,000-square-foot wing features a new multipurpose lobby and administrative offices.
 Renovations include a major expansion to the Law Library, increased social space, and the implementation of technology based improvements to classrooms, seminar, and interview rooms.

 Completed in the 2008, a $5.5 million renovation and expansion to the Blake Law Center has transformed the way students learn at the School of Law.
 The new 10,000-square-foot wing features a new multipurpose lobby and administrative offices.
 Renovations include a major expansion to the Law Library, increased social space, and the implementation of technology based improvements to classrooms, seminar, and interview rooms.
 This included: